Faggot (food)

-Faggots are meatballs made from minced off-cuts and offal, especially pork (traditionally pig's heart, liver, and fatty belly meat or bacon) together with herbs for flavouring and sometimes added bread crumbs.
+Faggots are meatballs made from minced off-cuts and offal (especially pork, and traditionally pig's heart, liver and fatty belly meat or bacon) mixed with herbs and sometimes bread crumbs.
 It is a traditional dish in the United Kingdom, especially South and Mid Wales and the English Midlands.

-Faggots originated as a traditional cheap food consumed by ordinary country people in Western England, particularly west Wiltshire and the West Midlands.
+Faggots originated as a traditional cheap food consumed by country people in Western England, particularly west Wiltshire and the West Midlands.
 Their popularity spread from there, especially to South Wales in the mid-nineteenth century, when many agricultural workers left the land to work in the rapidly expanding industry and mines of that area.

-Faggots are also known as "ducks" in Yorkshire, Lincolnshire, and Lancashire, often as "savoury ducks".
+Faggots are also known as "ducks" in Yorkshire, Lincolnshire and Lancashire, often as "savoury ducks".
 The first use of the term in print was in the Manchester Courier and Lancashire General Advertiser of Saturday 3 June 1843, a news report of a gluttonous man who ate twelve of them.

 Preparation and serving

-Commonly, a faggot consists of minced pork liver and heart, wrapped in bacon, with onion and breadcrumbs.
-Often, the faggot is cooked in a crock with gravy and served with peas and mashed potato.
-The mixture is shaped by hand into small balls, wrapped with caul fat (the omentum membrane from the pig's abdomen), and baked.
+Commonly, a faggot consists of minced pork liver and heart, with onion and breadcrumbs.
+The mixture is shaped by hand into small balls, wrapped with caul fat (the omentum membrane from the pig's abdomen) and baked.
 Faggots may also be made with beef.
 Another variation of the faggot is pig's fry (testicles) wrapped in pig's caul: the pig's fry and boiled onions are minced (ground) together, then mixed with breadcrumbs or cold boiled potatoes, seasoned with sage, mixed herbs and pepper, all beaten together and then wrapped in small pieces of caul to form a ball.
 They are baked in the oven, and usually served cold.

 Production

-The dish gained in popularity during the rationing in World War II, but declined over the following decades.
-The "nose-to-tail eating" trend has resulted in greater demand for faggots in the 21st century; British supermarket chain Waitrose once again sold beef faggots from 2014 onwards and in 2018 it was estimated that "tens of millions" of faggots were eaten every year.
-Faggots are often home-made, and are found in traditional butchers' shops and market stalls, though many UK supermarkets stock mass-produced frozen faggots, often made of liver and onions rolled into meatballs in a sauce, different from traditional faggots, which have a coarser texture and contain far less water.
+The dish gained popularity during the rationing in World War II, but declined over the following decades.
+The "nose-to-tail eating" trend has resulted in greater demand for faggots in the 21st century; British supermarket chain Waitrose once again sold beef faggots from 2014.
+In 2018, it was estimated that "tens of millions" of faggots were eaten every year.

-A popular dish is faggots and peas.
-This combination is common in the Black Country area of the West Midlands.
-It is still common to see small butchers' shops in the area selling faggots made to their own recipe cheaply.